-Upon a complete walkthrough of the content, you will be to set up clusters for your Redshift instance with ease.
-Through this article, you will get a deep understanding of the tools and techniques being mentioned & thus, it will help you hone your skills further.
+Upon a complete walkthrough of the content, you will be to set up Redshift clusters for your instance with ease.
+Through this article, you will get a deep understanding of the tools and techniques being mentioned & thus, it will help you hone your skills further on the Redshift Clusters.

 Table of Contents